Patients with extraordinary immunological clinical presentations and strong family histories are encouraged to participate in CIRCA’s research.

 How CIRCA works: a summary

-Candidate families for sequencing are presented by their consulting immunologists and screened on the basis of strict criteria, including extensive phenotyping and sequencing of a panel of known genes.
+Candidate families for sequencing are referred by their consulting immunologists and screened on strict criteria, including extensive phenotyping and sequencing of a panel of known genes.

-- Patients with extraordinary clinical presentations and strong family histories are recruited to take part in CIRCA.
+- Patients with severe clinical symptoms (related to the immune system) and strong family histories are recruited to take part in CIRCA.

-- Targeted sequencing or diagnostic whole genome sequencing is then performed through the Immunopathology lab at the Children's Hospital at Westmead and/or Genome.One.
+- Targeted sequencing or diagnostic whole genome sequencing is then performed through the Immunopathology lab at the Children's Hospital at Westmead and/or Garvan.

-- The function of a patient’s immune cells is assessed by affiliated research groups with the capacity to develop mouse models of disease using the CRISPR/Cas9 platform.
+- In some cases, the function of a patient’s immune cells is assessed by affiliated research groups with the capacity to develop mouse models of disease using the CRISPR/Cas9 platform.

 Next steps: defining new molecular pathologies

 Following genetic analysis, consulting clinicians, geneticists and research scientists collaborate to identify candidate gene variations and perform functional studies.
-These include in vitro human cell assays and establishment of mouse models with orthologous mutations, to test the functional consequences of the genetic variations observed.
+These include in vitro human cell assays and establishment of mouse models with the same variant, to test the functional consequences of the genetic variations observed.